-Food had no significant effect on the bioavailability of sumatriptan or naproxen administered as TREXIMET, but slightly delayed the Tmax of sumatriptan by about 0.6 hour.
-These data indicate that TREXIMET may be administered without regard to food.
+Food had no significant effect on the bioavailability of sumatriptan or naproxen administered as TREXIMET, but slightly delayed the Tmax of sumatriptan by about 0.6 hour [see DOSAGE AND ADMINISTRATION].

 Naproxen is extensively metabolized to 6-0-desmethyl naproxen, and both parent and metabolites do not induce metabolizing enzymes.

 The clearance of naproxen is 0.13 mL/min/kg.
 Approximately 95% of the naproxen from any dose is excreted in the urine, primarily as naproxen (less than 1%), 6-0-desmethyl naproxen (less than 1%), or their conjugates (66% to 92%).
 The plasma half-life of the naproxen anion in humans is approximately 19 hours.
 The corresponding half-lives of both metabolites and conjugates of naproxen are shorter than 12 hours, and their rates of excretion have been found to coincide closely with the rate of naproxen disappearance from the plasma.
-In patients with renal failure, metabolites may accumulate (see PRECAUTIONS: Renal Effects).
+In patients with renal failure, metabolites may accumulate.

-The effect of age (elderly or pediatric patients) on the pharmacokinetics of TREXIMET has not been studied.
-Elderly patients are more likely to have decreased hepatic function and decreased renal function (see PRECAUTIONS: Geriatric Use).
+The pharmacokinetics of TREXIMET in geriatric patients have not been studied.
+Elderly patients are more likely to have decreased hepatic function and decreased renal function [see Use in Specific Populations].

-In a pooled analysis of 5 pharmacokinetic studies, there was no effect of gender on the systemic exposure of TREXIMET.
-In a study comparing the pharmacokinetics of sumatriptan in females and males, no differences were observed between genders for AUC, Cmax, Tmax, and T½ .
+In a pooled analysis of 5 pharmacokinetic trials, there was no effect of gender on the systemic exposure of TREXIMET.

-The efficacy of TREXIMET in providing relief from migraine was demonstrated in 2 randomized, double-blind, multicenter, parallel-group trials utilizing placebo and each individual active component of TREXIMET (sumatriptan and naproxen sodium) as comparison treatments.
-Patients enrolled in these 2 trials were predominately female (87%) and Caucasian (88%), with a mean age of 40 years (range 18 to 65 years).
+The efficacy of TREXIMET in the acute treatment of migraine with or without aura in adults was demonstrated in 2 randomized, double-blind, multicenter, parallel-group trials utilizing placebo and each individual active component of TREXIMET 85/500 mg (sumatriptan and naproxen sodium) as comparison treatments (Study 1 and Study 2).
+Patients enrolled in these 2 trials were predominately female (87%) and white (88%), with a mean age of 40 years (range: 18 to 65 years).
 Patients were instructed to treat a migraine of moderate to severe pain with 1 tablet.
+No rescue medication was allowed within 2 hours postdose.
 Patients evaluated their headache pain 2 hours after taking 1 dose of study medication; headache relief was defined as a reduction in headache severity from moderate or severe pain to mild or no pain.
 Associated symptoms of nausea, photophobia, and phonophobia were also evaluated.
 Sustained pain free was defined as a reduction in headache severity from moderate or severe pain to no pain at 2 hours postdose without a return of mild, moderate, or severe pain and no use of rescue medication for 24 hours postdose.
-The results from the 2 controlled clinical trials are summarized in Table 1.
-In both trials, the percentage of patients achieving headache pain relief 2 hours after treatment was significantly greater among patients receiving TREXIMET (65% and 57%) compared with those who received placebo (28% and 29%).
+The results from Study 1 and 2 are summarized in Table 4.
+In both trials, the percentage of patients achieving headache pain relief 2 hours after treatment was significantly greater among patients receiving TREXIMET 85/500 mg (65% and 57%) compared with those who received placebo (28% and 29%).

-Table 1: Percentage of Patients With 2-Hour Pain Relief and
+Table 4: Percentage of Adult Patients with 2-Hour Pain